autocrossblog/autocrossblog_astro/src/content/post/2018-06-06-Exceptional-Results-in-Lincoln-Nebraska.md

 ---
-layout: post
+publishDate: 2018-06-06T18:29:53+00:00
-title: Exceptional Results in Lincoln Nebraska!
+title: "Exceptional Results in Lincoln Nebraska!"
-description: "Wow, what a week!
+excerpt: "Wow, what a week!
 Last Wednesday I loaded up the SpecFRS onto a borrowed trailer and left St. Louis the following morning to drive to Lincoln Nebraska for spring Nationals"
-date: '2018-06-06T18:29:53+00:00'
-last_modified_at: 2024-11-18T10:51:34-06:00
-permalink: exceptional-results-in-lincoln-nebraska
-image:
+author: chris
+url: 'exceptional-results-in-lincoln-nebraska'
-categories: [ autocross, toyota, fr-s, ssc, setup, specfrs ]
+tags:  [ autocross, toyota, fr-s, ssc, setup, specfrs ]
+updateDate: 2024-11-18T10:51:34-06:00
 ---

 Wow, what a week!
 Last Wednesday I loaded up the SpecFRS onto a borrowed trailer and left St. Louis the following morning to drive to Lincoln Nebraska for spring Nationals, 4 days of racing.
 The drive out was uneventful, spent it trying to listen to old "The Forward" podcasts, I'm not a huge podcast guy, even though I used to have my own back in the day, but I've been trying to listen to Armstrong's podcast from the beginning, long drives are about the only time I can actually listen to it.

 [![SpecFRS loaded up for travel](https://farm1.staticflickr.com/878/40667948930_9690c26601.jpg)](https://www.flickr.com/photos/chammond/40667948930/in/dateposted/)